 Be Cautious with Public Computers

 Avoid accessing personal accounts or entering personal information on public computers, such as those found in internet cafés.
 These devices could be infiltrated, and keyloggers or other malware could steal your information.

 A VPN (Virtual Private Network) encrypts your internet traffic, enhancing your online security and privacy.
 It creates a secure connection between your device and the internet.

 There are several reputable antivirus and security software options available.
 Look for well-known brands and read reviews to choose the one that suits your needs.
 Some popular antivirus are Norton Antivirus, Avast, McAfee, and many others.

-Use safe payment methods such as credit cards or reputable digital payment systems when making online payments or transactions.
+Use safe payment methods such as credit cards or reputable digital payment platforms when making online payments or transactions.
 Entering sensitive information on unprotected websites should be avoided.

-Use reliable connection options, for example, pocket WiFi, protected networks, and local SIM cards. eSIMs are an excellent option to connect abroad safely and quickly.
-You can get an eSIM for almost any destination on their website.
+Use reliable connection options, for example, Pocket WiFi, protected networks, and local SIM cards. eSIMs are an excellent option to connect abroad safely and quickly.
+You can get an eSIM from Holafly for almost any destination on their website.